plasticuproject/blog/content/posts/Shares-Write-Up.md

 ![](/blog/images/shares/pics/root/3.png)

 This was a very simple yet fun linux machine that I very much enjoyed rooting.
 Most of the actions we were required to perform were just basic linux user maneuvering, with some simple enumeration and SSH cracking and connecting.
-This a great box for someone just getting starting with linux penetration testing.
+This a great box for someone just getting started with linux penetration testing.

 ***